Cardiac Inherited Diseases Service

 Which doctors belong to CIDG?

-A group of Clinicians from each region belong to CIDG.
+A group of clinicians from each region belong to CIDG, and these can be found on the CIDG website (www.cidg.org.nz).
 The majority are Cardiologists (heart doctors), Paediatricians, Geneticists and Pathologists.
-A current list is available on the CIDG website:www.cidg.org.nz

 Is this just for children?

 No, CIDG facilitates family screening for all family members.
-The heart tests are usually performed locally, in your local hospital.
+The clinical tests to diagnose heart problems, are usually performed in your local Hospital.
 Children sometimes have specialised heart tests at the Starship Hospital and test results can be copied and sent to other specialists for opinion.